j0hnbarbosa/Appointer-Hours/README.md

 # Appointer-Hours
-Just show the hou the you arrive
+Just show the hour that you arrived